How I lost the baby weight

 For some this can be a life long battle, I recommend going to some counseling.
 For others, it can be as simple as a mental shift.
 They just decide each and every day when they wake up that they are going to love and support themselves and pour into making their bodies better.

 Did you ever wonder how a guy can say, “I need to lose some weight” and then weeks later the weight is gone?
-I think this concept has baffled women for all time.
+I think this concept has baffled women for a long time.
 I often hear women say, “he didn’t eat anything different, just ate less of it.”
 Which is accompanied with an eye roll and a, “that never works for me.”

 It takes 3,500 calories to burn 1lb.
 I know right!
 This is why a lot of women go on crash diets.
 They cut out x, y and z food groups and eat 800 calories a day or something crazy.
 Sure it works short term but most people can’t sustain that and gain it all right back anyway.
 Our bodies don’t want to starve, so if you cut out too many calories, it will get really good at slowing down your metabolism to conserve those calories.
 It doesn’t register the extra fat stores you want to get rid of.
 That’s why thinking long term is so important.
 Or as my mother used to say growing up, “Patience is a Virtue!”
 Oh, how I still hate that saying.
 Patience should be a 4 letter world.

 Since it takes A LOT of calories to gain or lose 1 lb of fat, a day or even a meal of “I’ll just diet Monday,” can really kill your progress.
 Psychology shows us that if we tell ourselves something is off limits, it makes us want it more.
 That is devastating in the long run.
 Let’s say you do a great job all week.
 You cut out 500 calories a day equaling a deficit of 3,500.
 Awesome!!
 That’s 1lb of fat loss.
 But, then your self-saboteur voice sneaks in your head and says, “you’ve been so deprived all week, you can eat x, y, z.
 You can have more even though you’re a little full.
 You can ________.”
 So, you consume an extra 1,000 calories one day.
 It’s not hard.
 There are some Starbucks coffees that have an extra 500 calories in 1 cup.
-But, let’s assume for a second that you drink the whole coffee and had the second have of the bagel with cream cheese that morning because you just wanted to feel really full.
+But, let’s assume for a second that you drink the whole coffee and had the second half of the bagel with cream cheese that morning because you just wanted to feel really full.
 This dieting business is so hard!!

 You’re still at a deficit but now it’s only 2,500.
 Which means, YOU DIETED ALL WEEK AND DIDN’T EVEN LOSE 1LB.
 I’m not saying this to make you depressed or make you hate me.
 (Please don’t hate me.)
 I’m telling you this to help you reach your goals.
 Keep reading.
 I’m going to share all my tips.